 have been misled … or you haven’t learned what you needed to know to get the

-absolute best out of Site Build It … and you don’t think that you could earn
+absolute best out of Solo Build It … and you don’t think that you could earn

 a great living from applying what you’ve learned from this training course, this is what I want you to do: